 FIEA’s admission requirements dictate that you have to have an undergraduate degree before you apply.
-If your degree is from outside the United States, you’ll need to present your transcripts to the UCF Division of Graduate Studies so they can evaluate them and make sure that the course content and level of instruction are comparable to that of a U.S. institution.
+If your degree is from outside the United States, you’ll need to present your transcripts to the UCF College of Graduate Studies so they can evaluate them and make sure that the course content and level of instruction are comparable to that of a U.S. institution.

 When submitting your portolio to FIEA, you will indicate and be admitted to a specific specialization.
 Each FIEA applicant is evaluated on a case-by-case basis, and only the most qualified students will be admitted into the program.
 You can prepare yourself for FIEA by excelling in challenging academic courses and developing creative and innovative projects.